SAGINAW BAY YACHT CLUB

 Rules pertaining to the use of SBYC grounds for RV parking are as follows:

-- Limitation: There will be a limit of three RVs arriving at the same time with no reservation, priority will be given to those with the seniority Club membership.
+- Limitation: There will be a limit of three RVs on the premises at the same time.
+If reservations are not made in advance, priority will be given to those with the seniority Club membership.

 - Location: RV’s will be parked on the grass located by the south basin along the fence on the eastside of the property near the entry gate.